 Just as women have had to carve out a space in the male world of work (a project that is still ongoing!), dads are now carving out an equal role in the domestic/ childcare sphere.
 And there is more we could be doing to help them.

 There is often an assumption that women with children aren't interested in work or motivated to succeed.
 And it is rarely an assumption aimed at fathers: ‘well now he’s a dad, he won’t be interested in developing himself / progression / more money’ - it just sounds weird, doesn’t it?
 According to a report by … Continue reading How being a parent can make you highly motivated at work – and why many mums don’t want the slow lane

 Heading back to work after a baby is a big change - exciting but also a turbulent time.
-Here are seven ways to ace the return to work: 1) Feel the excitement Go back in a blaze of energy – let yourself feel the excitement at resuming this part of your adult life.
-Take … Continue reading Seven ideas for a successful, confident return from maternity or parental leave
+Here are seven ways to plan a successful return to work: 1) Feel the excitement Try to go back in a high energy frame of mind – let yourself feel the excitement at resuming this part … Continue reading Seven ways to ace the return from maternity or parental leave

 Follow us on Twitter at @parentwrkthrive Getting the work / home juggle right From observing many full- and part-timers over the years - and having been both myself - somewhere around 3.5-4.5 days there is a sweet spot in terms of working hours, which enables both home and work life to thrive.
 Full time hours, … Continue reading Part-time hours and flexible working – the sweet spot